mattlean/lean-js-app-starter/README.md

 ## Examples

-**Example projects** are built off of starter projects and act as a demonstration of what your own work could look like.
+**Example projects** are built off of starter projects and act as a demonstration of how LJAS can be adapted to different project requirements.
 They can be handy if you need references for customized configurations that extend LJAS's functionality or just some good ol' inspiration.

 [Take a look at the example projects in the `examples/` directory.](./examples/)